BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/README.md

 - [Customer support](https://docs.cssninja.io/vuero/help/customer-support.html?utm_source=readme)
 - [Changelog](https://docs.cssninja.io/vuero/guide/changelog?utm_source=readme)

-We try to keep Vuero dependencies and best practices up to dates.
+We try to keep Tranxact dependencies and best practices up to dates.
 We also take care of user requests, either by implementing requested features, fixing bugs or improving the documentation.

 You can also have [access to the private github access](https://cssninja.io/faq/github-access), so you can view the source code history and submit issues.
 To do so, create an account and verify your envato purchase on [https://cssninja.io/](https://cssninja.io/faq/github-access).